Microsoft-community/Community-website/wiki/backup.md

 - Free.
 - Can be used across multiple devices.
 - Easy to use interface.

+#### Cons

+- Limited 15GB storage for free.
+You have to purchase more storage space.

 #### Setting up Drive for Desktop